developerwritings/datastructures_algorithms/Readme.md

-Data Structures is a way of organizing data(to store and retrive) to use efficiently.
+# Data Structures is a way of organizing data(to store and retrive) to use efficiently.
 There are two type of data structures

-1. Liner Data structures
+Liner Data structures
    Arrays
    Stack
    Queues
    Linked List

-References:
+References Links:
 https://www.geeksforgeeks.org/data-structures